amchelle/amchelle.github.io/_posts/2023-05-03-sourdough-dumplings.md

 Take the filled dumpling in both hands and gently fold the dough up so that the edges barely come together.
 Start from the left or right, whichever feels more comfortable, and pinch that side edge to create a seal.
 With your opposing hand, use your fingers to create a pleat by pushing laterally to get a little section of dough and then pinching down.
 Imagine pleating curtains.
 Take your time and go slow on the first few.
 It is 100% fine if you do not have perfect dumpling pleats, they will still taste good!

 If the pleating isn't working, then just fold the dumpling edges up and pinch to seal the edges together.
-Make sure you seal the edges well so they don't split oven when cooking.
+Make sure you seal the edges well so they don't split open when cooking.

 Your main goal at this step is to make sure you don't tear the dumpling wrappers.